-Inorganic Nitrite+Nitrate Nitrogen - In the Charlotte Harbor estuarine system, inorganic nitrite+nitrate nitrogen concentrations are typically the lowest during the peak of the spring dry season, when freshwater inflows are low and high light and water temperatures result in increased phytoplankton production.
-Inorganic nitrogen concentrations rapidly increase in the lower salinity reaches of the estuary under higher flow conditions as nitrogen is carried from the watershed and increasing color reduces light penetration of the water column and limits phytoplankton growth.
+Inorganic Nitrite+Nitrate Nitrogen - In the Charlotte Harbor estuarine system, inorganic nitrite+nitrate nitrogen concentrations are typically the lowest during the peak of the spring dry season, when high light and water temperatures result in increased phytoplankton production and freshwater inflows are low.
+Concentrations rapidly increase in the lower salinity reaches of the estuary with higher flows as nitrogen is carried from the watershed and increasing color reduces light penetration of the water column and limits phytoplankton growth.
 The data typically indicate a distinct spatial gradient within the lower river/upper harbor estuarine system with higher levels of inorganic nitrogen progressively occurring upstream.
-During 2015, a decrease in inorganic nitrogen was observed during May.
-At the more upstream stations, a secondary dip in inorganic nitrogen occurred during the above normal flows in August and September.
-With the exception of RK 15.5 (the middle station), nitrite+nitrate nitrogen levels in 2015 were lower than the longer-term averages at each of the five fixed station locations
+Nitrite+nitrate nitrogen levels in 2017 were similar to the longer-term averages at each of the five fixed-station locations.

-Total Kjeldahl Nitrogen - Typically, total Kjeldahl nitrogen (TKN) concentrations in the lower Peace River/upper Charlotte Harbor estuarine system are generally the highest during the summer wet season, reflecting the influences of increased freshwater inflows.
-In 2015, flows in February were higher than normal levels and TKN levels were also elevated during this month, with the exception of the upper harbor station (RK -2.4).
-In the four drought years of 2006 to 2009, TKN levels at the more downstream monitoring sites were notably lower during the drier months when compared to normally wetter time intervals.
-Overall, during 2015, the annual average TKN concentrations were slightly greater than the historic long-term averages
+Total Kjeldahl Nitrogen - Typically, total Kjeldahl nitrogen concentrations in the lower Peace River/upper Charlotte Harbor estuarine system are the highest during the summer wet season, reflecting the influences of increased freshwater inflows, and this is reflected in 2017 measurements.
+Overall, during 2017, the annual average Kjeldahl concentrations were slightly lower than the historic long-term averages.

 Ortho-Phosphorus - Inorganic phosphorus concentrations in the Peace River Estuary follow patterns typical of conservative water quality constituents (reflecting dilution rather than biological uptake).
 Estuarine phosphorus concentrations are primarily influenced by dilution of high ambient levels in Peace River freshwater by saline Gulf water moving up the harbor.
-Thus, the HBMP monitoring data typically indicate distinct spatial patterns in inorganic phosphorus concentrations among the sampling sites, with concentrations being markedly higher upstream than downstream.
-Following Hurricane Charley in August 2004 (and the subsequent Hurricanes Frances and Jeanne in September 2004), the data indicated that there were atypical marked increases in inorganic phosphorus levels associated with high levels of hurricane-related flows from the Peace River watershed.
-During the wetter than average conditions in 2005, inorganic phosphorus patterns in the lower river/upper harbor estuarine system returned to more typical seasonal patterns.
-However, during the dry conditions that characterized the 2006-2008 period, phosphorus concentrations in the lower river/upper harbor estuarine system returned to higher levels not seen in over two decades.
-Phosphorus concentrations then began to decline during 2009 and have continued to decline to previous observed lower levels.
-Seasonally, inorganic ortho-phosphorus in 2015 at the five fixed monitoring sites was similar to levels observed prior to the recent observed increase.
+Thus the HBMP monitoring data typically indicate distinct spatial patterns in inorganic phosphorus concentrations among the sampling sites, with concentrations being markedly higher upstream than downstream.
+Following Hurricane Charley in August 2004 (and the subsequent Hurricanes Frances and Jeanne storms in September 2004), the data indicated that there were atypical marked increases in inorganic phosphorus levels associated with high levels of hurricane-related flows from the Peace River watershed.
+However, the periods following Tropical Storm Emily and Hurricane Irma in 2017 were not marked with the increases seen in 2004.
 The direct cause for the increased levels seems to have been related to the discharges of water during the closure of the Ft.
-Meade phosphogypsum stack system in the upstream Whidden Creek subbasin.
+Meade phosphogypsum stack system and general phosphate mining operations in the upstream Whidden Creek subbasin.
+Phosphorus concentrations began to decline during 2009 and have continued to decline to previous observed lower levels.
+Inorganic ortho-phosphorus levels in 2017 at the five fixed monitoring sites were similar to the mean long- term values.

-Silica - Historically, annual reactive silica concentrations in the Peace River Estuary characteristically have indicated a number of differing temporal and spatial patterns.
+Silica - Historically, annual reactive silica concentrations in the Peace River estuary characteristically have indicated a number of differing temporal and spatial patterns.
 During the spring dry season, silica levels were normally at their annual lowest concentrations throughout the lower Peace River/upper Charlotte Harbor estuarine system corresponding to depressed flow inputs and periods of increased chlorophyll a biomass (potentially reflecting uptake by diatoms in the phytoplankton).
-Then, usually during May and June, as water temperatures increased and the start of the summer wet season began, concentrations characteristically rapidly increased throughout the estuary.
-However, reactive silica concentrations during 2015 continued to reflect the recently observed pattern of increased levels noted in previous HBMP reports, with peak silica levels near seasonally historically high levels.
-Again, the increasing silica levels seem to have been associated with the closing of the Ft.
-Meade phosphogypsum stack system in the upstream Whidden Creek subbasin.
-However, unlike phosphorus concentrations, silica levels have continued to be near historic high seasonal levels throughout much of the estuary.
+Then usually during May and June, as water temperatures increased and the start of the summer wet -season began, concentrations characteristically rapidly increased throughout the estuary.
+Reactive silica concentrations during 2017 continued to reflect the recently observed pattern of increased levels noted in previous HBMP reports, with 2017 average silica levels greater than the long term averages.
+The increasing silica levels seem to have been associated with the closing of the Ft.
+Meade phosphogypsum stack system and general phosphate mining operations in the upstream Whidden Creek subbasin.
+However, unlike phosphorus concentrations, silica levels have continued to be near historic high seasonal levels through much of the estuary.